fs-c/maniac/README.md

 # OR, if you specified "Release" earlier
 cmake --build . -- /p:Configuration=Release
 ```

+For an example see the CI build steps in `.github/workflows`.

 `Release` builds are optimized and don't contain debug information, unlike `Debug
 ` builds which also have significantly more verbose logging.